 Mud flats & creeks

-Year-round but it is by far the best during the late fall/winter months when our water clears up allowing us to sight-fish for schooling redfish pushing around in mere inches of water, sometimes with their backs completely out of the water!
+Year-round but it is by far the best during the late fall/winter months when our water clears up allowing us to sight-fish for redfish pushing around in mere inches of water, sometimes with their backs completely out of the water!
 As water temps cool these redfish will gather themselves into schools to feed and can range from five to dozens of fish!
 Your guide will use the push pole to navigate the vast shallow waters to put you within casting range of these fish.
 Winters here in Florida remain fairly mild throughout the winter with the occasional cold front.
 In between these fronts we have bright sunny days that are perfect for sight-casting to redfish.

 Late spring to fall.
 Dock light fishing is not only a great way to beat the summer heat but also to catch a variety of species such as speckled trout, snook, redfish, snapper and even flounder.
-Dock lights produce some of the best action the Sunshine State has to offer.
+When the sun goes down docklights produce some of the best action the Sunshine State has to offer.
 Game fish do much of their feeding after dark and often lurk around bridges and residential dock lights to ambush shrimp and baitfish.
 Small white and flashy shrimp or minnow patterns cast beyond the lights and twitched slowly through the strike zone are extremely effective on these fish feeding around the lights.
 This is a very exciting and visual type of fly fishing.